Wireless site survey: Software

 Passive and active surveys are performed using software and typically require only a compatible off-the-shelf Wi-Fi adapter; no additional specialized hardware is required.
 Predictive surveys require no hardware at all, as no wireless data collection is needed.
 Currently, professional-level site survey applications exist primarily for Microsoft Windows.
 Some site survey applications for other platforms, including iOS and Android, also exist, however they are limited in functionality due to the limitations of the underlying platform API.
 For example, signal level measurements cannot be obtained on iOS without jailbreaking.
 The feasibility of creating professional-level applications for non-Windows tablets is debated.

 Hardware

 Unlike passive and active surveys, RF spectrum surveys require specialized RF equipment.
-There are various types of spectrum analyzers ranging from large and expensive bench-top units to portable ("field units") and PC-based analyzers.
-Because portability is a decisive factor in conducting wireless site surveys, PC-based spectrum analyzers in CardBus and USB form factors are widely used today.
-WLAN chipset manufacturers are starting to incorporate spectrum analysis into their chipset designs; this functionality is integrated into some high-end enterprise-class 802.11n access points.
+There are various types of spectrum analyzers ranging from large and expensive bench-top units to portable ("field units") and USB-based analyzers.
+Because portability is a decisive factor in conducting wireless site surveys, spectrum analyzers in USB form factor are widely used today.
+They typically cover multiple bands; dual-band (2.4/5 GHz) and triple-band (2.4/5/6 GHz) models are available.
+A number of WLAN chipset manufacturers incorporate spectrum analysis into their chipset designs; this functionality is integrated into some high-end enterprise-class Wi-Fi access points.